Suke-go/WISSpectrrum/README.md

   - `--ccs-path`, `--ccs-id` (repeatable)
   - `--chunk-size`, `--overlap` (default 2500/250 chars)
   - `--embeddings --embedding-provider local` (produces vectors for purpose/method/evaluation summaries)
+  - `--embeddings --embedding-provider vertex-ai --embedding-model text-embedding-004` (enables Vertex AI embeddings)

+### 3.5 Summary style
+- The script sends the cleaned body text to the OpenAI Responses API with a constrained prompt that yields four labelled sections: positioning, purpose, method, and evaluation.
+- Each section is capped at two concise sentences (three at most) so you can skim dozens of papers quickly while keeping core contributions intact.
+- The `--language` flag switches output prose and heading labels between Japanese and English while leaving JSON keys stable for downstream tooling.
+- When the source mentions metrics, datasets, or participant counts, those details are preserved; if something is missing the field falls back to `"Not specified"`.
+- Section detection prefers GROBID-parsed structure; when unavailable it falls back to chunked paragraphs from PyPDF extraction.

 ### 4. Output anatomy
 - JSON schema (see `synthesize_record`):